Recently in Pharmaceutical Interests, Public Interests Category

 Four Dogs Launched a Thousand Ways

-"Four Dogs Defense" might to you sound more like a Kung Fu movie, but once introduced, you'll recognize it more often then you'd like.
-Some people describe the Four Dog Defense as a trial lawyer's adage, but the tobacco industry used it for decades to successfully deflect charges that cigarettes cause cancer.
-Despite volumes of documents proving of their deception in the form of the tobacco papers, the same companies today mount the same defense, albeit with diminishing success.
+"Four Dog Defense" might sound more like a Kung Fu movie to you, but since you've now been introduced, you'll see it often.
+Some people describe the Four Dog Defense as a trial lawyer's adage, but it's even more common than that.
+The tobacco industry, as in the above example, used it for decades to successfully deflect charges that cigarettes cause cancer.
+Even today, despite volumes of documents in the form of the tobacco papers, the same companies today mount the same defense.

-You might also be familiar with this strategy not only because of tobacco, but asbestos, lead, bisphenol A or any number of chemicals or "benign" products (sugar, alcohol, etc.) currently on the market.
+You might also be familiar with this strategy not only because of tobacco, but asbestos, lead, arsenic, or any number of chemicals or "benign" products (sugar, alcohol, etc.) currently on the market.

-The Natural Resources Defense Council (NRDC) used the "Four Dog Defense" to frame their recent investigation: "The Delay Game: How the Chemical Industry Ducks Regulation of the Most Toxic Substances".
-The report compellingly describes tactics the industries used to stall regulation.
-It focuses on three chemicals, trichloroethylene (TCE), formaldehyde, and styrene, which have been on the market for decades despite proof they cause morbidity and mortality.
+The Natural Resources Defense Council (NRDC) used the example of the "Four Dog Defense" to frame their recent investigation: "The Delay Game: How the Chemical Industry Ducks Regulation of the Most Toxic Substances".
+The report compellingly describes tactics the industries used to stall regulation,focusing on three chemicals, trichloroethylene (TCE), formaldehyde, and styrene.
+The three have been on the market for decades despite proof they cause morbidity and mortality.

-NRDC describes how vested industries spend millions of dollars demanding the EPA conduct new science reviews, how the industries demand "independent" assessments and hire "independent" scientists to do favorable studies; and how they dispatch lobbyists to "influence" politicians and the EPA.
-Thus, toxic chemicals like formaldehyde, lead, atrazine, TCE stay on the market thanks to a collection of vested interests preventing the EPA from acting on well established science.
+The NRDC describes how vested industries spent millions of dollars stalling with tactics like demands on the EPA conduct new science reviews.
+Industries request "independent" assessments and hire "independent" scientists to do favorable studies.
+They then dispatch lobbyists to "influence" politicians and the EPA.
+Thus, toxic chemicals like formaldehyde, lead, atrazine, and TCE can stay on the market for however long it takes to do the "new" assessment, as the EPA gets stalled from acting on well established science.

 The TCE Story

 This four dog defense strategy has kept trichloroethylene (TCE) on the market for decades.
-TCE is a solvent used for metal degreasing, commonly for cleaning airplane parts.
-It's also used in household items such as paint removers, glues, correction fluid, electronic equipment cleaners, rug cleaners, and adhesives.
+TCE is a solvent used for metal degreasing.
+It has industrial uses, like cleaning airplane parts, but is also found in household items such as paint removers, glues, correction fluid, electronic equipment cleaners, rug cleaners, and adhesives.
 TCE is linked with leukemia, cancers, developmental defects, and problems with the male reproductive system, the immune system, liver, kidney and nervous systems.

 A Civil Action

-As Harr recounts, a large number of people began to die in Woburn, Massachusetts, in what public health officials identified as a leukemia cluster.
+As Harr recounted, in the late 1970's people began to die in Woburn, Massachusetts, in what public health officials identified as a leukemia cluster.
 Three companies, including W.R.
 Grace and a tannery owned by Beatrice Foods, dumped TCE onto land and it leached into the water supply.
 During discovery before the trial, companies' defense lawyers deposed the plaintiffs, grilling them on the details of their daily lives.
-As Harr describes in his book, they produced exhaustive inventories of products used in each plaintiff's house, what they ate, drank, cleaned with...
+As Harr describes in his book, the lawyers produced exhaustive inventories of products used in each plaintiff's house, what they ate, drank, cleaned with...

 "five hundred brand-name household products -- cleaning agents and detergents, rug shampoos, cosmetics, nail-polish removers, insect repellents, paints, lawn fertilizers, cold remedies, cough syrups, herbal teas, coffee, even peanut butter."